-The first category comprises 48 events for which the 100 simulations of the MC method MC simulations have provided always the same (I,D) couple.
-For these events, the propagation of the variables uncertainty does not affect the (I,D) couple estimation resulting in $CV_D = CV_I = 0\%$.
+The first category comprises 48 events for which the 100 simulations of the MC method has provided as final outputs have provided always the same (I,D) couple.
+For these events, the propagation of the input parameters uncertainties does not effect variables uncertainty does not affect the (I,D) couple estimation resulting in $CV_D = CV_I = 0\%$.
 This type of result is related to two conditions: